pgpconference/staging/README.md

 <a id="remaining-years"></a>
 ## Remaining Years

-* Currently the 2010-2105 sites need to be imported.
-These should be a quicker process than the 2016 site was.
+* Currently the 2010-2013 sites need to be imported.
+This is a much quicker process than the 2016 site was

 <a id="issues"></a>
 ## Issues